pyepics/pyepics/doc/ca.rst

   before it is used.

-  3. because ctypes requires references to the library and callback functions be kept for the lifecycle of CA-using part of a program (or else they will be garbage collected).
+  3. because ctypes requires references to the library and callback functions be kept for the life-cycle of CA-using part of a program (or else they will be garbage collected).

-For these reasons, the handling of the lifecycle here for a CA session can be slightly complicated.
+For these reasons, the handling of the life-cycle here for a CA session can be slightly complicated.
 As far as is possible, this module tries to prevent the user from needing to worry about explicitly initializing the CA session.
 Instead, the library is initialized as soon as it is needed (but not on loading the module!).
-This module also handles finalizing the CA session, so that coredumps and warning messages do not happen due to CA still being 'alive' as a program ends.
+This module also handles finalizing the CA session, so that core-dumps and warning messages do not happen due to CA still being 'alive' as a program ends.

 These initialization and finalization tasks are handled in the following
 way:

    * :data:`libca` holds a permanent, global reference to the CA shared library.